-One incident of turtle entanglement is noted in a review of West Coast groundfish fishery observer bycatch data from 2002 to 2009 (Jannot et al. 2011).
+One incident of turtle entanglement is noted in a review of west coast groundfish fishery observer bycatch data for the period 2002-2009 (Jannot et al. 2011).
 In this instance, a leatherback turtle was entangled in open-access pot gear.